 You should consult the current University guildelines for writing-designated (WRIT) courses.
 The Sheridan Center website offers guidance for developing such courses.
-WRIT courses for a particular
+WRIT courses for a particular semester may be viewed in the online course catalog by applying filters.

-The Sheridan Center for Teaching & Learning
+The Sheridan Center for Teaching and Learning